CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL05.md

    ![](Media/0054.png)

 1. Monitor the migration on the status screen that appears.
 You can select the refresh icon in the toolbar to retrieve the latest status.
-Once the status shows completed, you can go back to server and review the newly migrated database.
+Once the status shows completed, you can go back to the server and review the newly migrated database.

    ![](Media/0055.png)